mrpunkdasilva/16Games-in-Cpp/README.md

 ## 🎯 Game Controls

-Controls vary by game, but common patterns include:
+Mastering the controls is key to victory!
+While specific controls vary per game, here are the common patterns you'll encounter:

 - **Arrow Keys** - Movement/Navigation
 - **Space** - Action/Shoot
 - **Mouse** - Selection/Interaction
 - **ESC** - Pause/Menu

-Specific controls for each game are typically displayed in the game window or can be found in the source code comments.
+For detailed controls, keep an eye on the game window itself or peek into the source code comments!

 ## 📁 Project Structure

+This project is organized into several modules, with each game residing in its own dedicated directory.
+Below is a high-level overview of the project's package structure:

 ```
-16Games-in-Cpp/
+.
 ├── 01 Tetris/
 │   ├── main.cpp
 │   └── images/